Mixed Seed Bark

 One more thing: they are a snap to make.
 Mix, shape, bake, the end.

-Mixed Seed Cookies, anyone?
+Mixed Seed Cookies

-Get the seeds all ready mixed!
+Get the seeds ready-mixed!

 Super Seeds Gerbs is absolutely fantastic.
 7 seeds all in equal parts.
 Super fresh and well priced.
 Most importantly, they are highly nutritious.
 So nutritious you can have them for breakfast too.
 Very priced too!
 Think of what you can do with this wonderful mixed beside this mixed seed bark: throw it in smoothies, overnight oats, cookies, energy bites, muffins, salads, and much more.
 I make sure to always have some on hand.
 Store them in the refrigerator after opening, for maximum freshness.

 4 1/2 cups mixed seeds of your choice (or get Super Seeds Gerbs)

 1 cup old fashioned oats